aurowallet/launch/token/README.md

 You can use the Mainnet or Testnet for this.
 The purpose is to test whether the token can be send normally before the merge.
 Send tokens to the following address for testing:
 **B62qpjxUpgdjzwQfd8q2gzxi99wN7SCgmofpvw27MBkfNHfHoY2VH32**

+We will send token to your sending address after the test is completed (return to the original address)

 **4. Provide the token contract source code (Optional)**